-Here you will find a collection of open-access, peer-reviewed readings that embody the Philosophy as a Way of Life approach.
+Here you will find a collection of some open-access, peer-reviewed readings that embody the Philosophy as a Way of Life approach.
 These readings are divided into two categories:

 (1) Primary Texts - Annotated primary texts that make core Philosophy as a Way of Life texts accessible to non-experts